tendermint/tendermint/docs/architecture/adr-081-protobuf-mgmt.md

       generation.
    2. [protoc] - the Protocol Buffers compiler.
 2. Notification of breaking changes:
-   1. Buf in CI for releases only.
+   1. Buf in CI for all pull requests to *release* branches only (and not on `master`).
-   2. Buf in CI on every pull request (this was the case at the time of this decision, and the team decided that the signal-to-noise ratio for this approach was too low to be of value).
+   2. Buf in CI on every pull request to every branch (this was the case at the time of this decision, and the team decided that the signal-to-noise ratio for this approach was too low to be of value).
 3. `.proto` linting:
    1. Buf in CI on every pull request
 4. `.proto` formatting: